-And when it comes to mobile and social, what’s “in” changes at lightning speed.
+And when it comes to marketing to teens for mobile and social, what’s “in” changes at lightning speed.
 As soon as the newest iPhone comes out, the one before it is obsolete.
 Snapchat stories are the new Facebook feeds — and they’re filled with selfies and flower crowns.
 (Cue Instagram launching a copycat to try to keep up.)

 What does all this mean for marketers?
 Without question, brands need to put mobile and social first when targeting this younger generation.
 And they need to be thinking about what’s next on these platforms even before it’s here.
 Thankfully, that’s where Refuel can help.
 As a full-service digital agency, we will plan, execute, measure and optimize your Gen Z campaigns from start to finish.

-Keeping up won’t be easy, but research from Refuel Agency’s Gen Z Digital ExplorerTM Study proves that it will be worth it.
+Keeping up with marketing to teens won’t be easy, but research from Refuel Agency’s Gen Z Digital ExplorerTM Study proves that it will be worth it.
 Here are just a few of the key facts from the largest annual custom digital media study of this consumer group.